adrianhall/adrianhall.github.io/_posts/2021/2021-11-08-azure-mobile-apps-intro.md

     app.Run();
     ```

 Entity Framework Core likes to have a context object per controller, and handles the singleton datastore for us.
-However, the in-memory repository doesn't have that luxery, so we have to create a singleton and then inject it into the controller.
+However, the in-memory repository doesn't have that luxury, so we have to create a singleton and then inject it into the controller.

 ## Run the app